-Some BTL mortgages became defined as ‘Consumer Buy to let’ (CBTL) mortgages, which gave the FCA powers to supervise firms carrying out CBTL activity.
+Some BTL mortgages are known as CBTL.
+This gives the FCA powers to supervise firms carrying out CBTL activity.
 Firms need to obtain the appropriate CBTL permissions.
+CBTL will apply when:

 The lender will require a signed declaration from the borrower to confirm they’re acting wholly for business purposes.
 Similarly, anyone associated with the transaction must have no reason to think this is incorrect.

 Whilst IPL/BBTL loans are not regulated by the FCA, lenders will treat them the same as CBTL and expect you to apply the same scrutiny prior to submitting applications to them.

 You can see each individual lenders criteria on our BTL matrix here.